hanzoai/ROCm/docs/how-to/rocm-for-ai/inference-optimization/workload.rst

 ^^^^^^^^^^^^^^^^^^^^^

-:doc:`ROCm Compute Profiler <rocprofiler-compute:index>` is a system performance profiler for high-performance computing (HPC) and machine learning (ML) workloads using Instinct accelerators.
+:doc:`ROCm Compute Profiler <rocprofiler-compute:index>` is a system performance profiler for high-performance computing (HPC) and machine learning (ML) workloads using Instinct GPUs.
 Under the hood, ROCm Compute Profiler uses :ref:`ROCProfiler <mi300x-rocprof>` to collect hardware performance counters.
-The ROCm Compute Profiler tool performs system profiling based on all approved hardware counters for Instinct accelerator architectures.
+The ROCm Compute Profiler tool performs system profiling based on all approved hardware counters for Instinct GPU architectures.
 It provides high level performance analysis features including System Speed-of-Light, IP block Speed-of-Light, Memory Chart Analysis, Roofline Analysis, Baseline Comparisons, and more.

 ROCm Compute Profiler takes the guesswork out of profiling by removing the need to provide text input files with lists of counters to collect and analyze raw CSV output files as is the case with ROCProfiler.
-Instead, ROCm Compute Profiler automates the collection of all available hardware counters in one command and provides graphical interfaces to help users understand and analyze bottlenecks and stressors for their computational workloads on AMD Instinct accelerators.
+Instead, ROCm Compute Profiler automates the collection of all available hardware counters in one command and provides graphical interfaces to help users understand and analyze bottlenecks and stressors for their computational workloads on AMD Instinct GPUs.

 .. note::